willowduster/willowbot/README.md

 ## Commands

 **Getting Help:**
-- `!w help` or `!w h` - Interactive help menu with reaction navigation (⬅️ ➡️ ❌)
+- `!w help` or `!w h` - Interactive help menu with quick action buttons
-  - Page 1: Getting Started
+  - ▶️ Start Adventure (for new players)
-  - Page 2: Quests & Combat
+  - 🎯 Continue Playing (shows quests for existing players)
-  - Page 3: Inventory & Equipment
+  - ❌ Close menu
-  - Page 4: Tips & Tricks
+  - All commands, combat actions, and tips on one page

 **Character Management:**
 - `!w start` - Create your character and begin your adventure